 The story of building the Tabernacle serves as an encouraging example for us today as we colaborate with God in building His church.
 God will provide what we need to finish the job to His specifications!

 God has called us to be "faithful pillars" in His house.
-John Reid explains what a pillar is, what we need to be doing to become pillars and the reward of a "faithful pillar."
+The Bible teaches what we need to be doing to become pillars, and the reward of a "faithful pillar."